2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Award Profile

-With the goal of creating mutual understanding between the private sectors of Mexico and the United States, the U.S.-Mexico Commission for Educational and Cultural Exchange (COMEXUS), the Fulbright Commission in Mexico, supports internships in Mexican and multinational companies through the Binational Internship Program for U.S. Students.
+With the goal of creating mutual understanding between the private sectors of Mexico and the United States, the U.S.-Mexico Commission for Educational and Cultural Exchange (COMEXUS), which is the Fulbright Commission in Mexico, supports internships in Mexican and multinational companies through the Binational Business Internship Program for U.S. Students.

-Grantees will be placed in cooperating businesses, and will also take courses related to international business at the Instituto Tecnológico Autónomo de México (ITAM).
-The most significant component of the program is the internship; grantees will spend about 80-90% of their time working in the company.
+Grantees will be placed in participating businesses and organizations, and will also take courses related to international business at the Instituto Tecnológico Autónomo de México (ITAM).
+The most significant component of the program is the internship; on which grantees will spend about 80% of their time.

-In recent years, COMEXUS has placed grantees in a variety of organizations, including traditional and multinational companies, financial institutions, airlines and start-ups.
-In Mexico City, these workplaces have included Ashoka, Angel Ventures, Casa Dragones, Convixión, Endeavor, Evercore, and Volaris among others.
+In recent years, COMEXUS has placed grantees in a variety of organizations, including traditional and multinational companies, financial institutions, start-ups, and NGOs.
+In Mexico City, these workplaces have included Angel Ventures, Grupo Coppel, Casa Dragones, ITAM Epic Lab, Endeavor, FTI Consulting, and Educación a Compartir, among others.

-COMEXUS is unable to guarantee placements in specific regions, companies, sectors and/or industries.
+• COMEXUS is unable to guarantee placements in specific companies, sectors, industries, and/or regions.

 Grant Length